Elijah-17/Computer-Sci/GREATEST FEAR.md

 ### Part 1

-My gratest fear is *sleeping* in too late in the mornings.
+My greatest fear is **sleeping in** too late in the mornings.
+Sometimes I stay up too late at night finishing *homework* and *robotics work*